jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-copenhagen.md

 d.
 Ensuring that sufficient expertise and resources are available at UCPH for legal counselling related to research data management and to the negotiation of contracts.
 e.
 Ensuring that data management expenses are reasonable in relation to the aims of the data management policy and the University’s legal obligations, and that funds are available on all levels of the organisation to realise these aims.

-# 4. Policy process and contact information
+## 4. Policy process and contact information

 The policy has been prepared at the request of the Rector and the UCPH steering group for information security.
 It was approved by the Rector on 11 January 2022, and replaces the 2014 University of Copenhagen policy on research data.

 Questions about this policy can be directed to datamanagement@ku.dk.
 Information about the topics addressed in this policy and contact details for research data management support can be found on the research data management pages on the Research Portal (KUnet).

-# Appendix 1: Definitions
+## Appendix 1: Definitions

-<html><body><table><tr><td>Affiliate researcher</td><td>research group to perform duties or functions.</td></tr><tr><td>Biobank</td><td>A structured collection of human biological material accessible according to certain criteria, and where the information bound in the biological material can be attributed to individuals.
-According to Danish legal practice, biobanks are regarded as manual registers and as such are included in the EU- and Danish data protection legislation.</td></tr><tr><td>Copyright</td><td>A legal right giving the creator the exclusive rights to control their work, for example to make copies of the work or to publish, distribute, reproduce, modify, adapt, transform, publicly display and perform the work.
-In order to obtain copyright protection, the work must be original and in a fixed form.
-Writings and texts such as articles, monographs, contribution to books and anthologies Images and visuals such as figures, graphs, diagrams, drawings,</td></tr><tr><td>Confidential data Data</td><td>Audio and sound such as music, recordings of interviews, sound recordings Information that by law or by contract must be protected from unauthorized access, use, disclosure, modification or destruction.
-This includes personal data,confidentialbusinessinformationandclassifiedinformation.</td></tr><tr><td>classification</td><td>Ordering data types according to the consequence it would have for the University and the researcher if these data were lost or compromised.
-Data classification is the first step in making a risk assessment and determining appropriate security measures to safeguard data.</td></tr><tr><td>Data licence</td><td>A legal instrument that communicates the terms and conditions for the reuse SourceSoftwarelicences.</td></tr><tr><td>Data Management Plan (DMP)</td><td>A plan that is typically drafted at project start and that describes the actions to be taken in order to collect, process, store, secure, share, preserve, and possibly reuse, research data in a research project.
-DMPs are good tools to funders and institutions.Researchers can draft their own plan or use existing templates, such as those provided by their research funder or institution.</td></tr><tr><td>Data set</td><td>Astructuredcollectionofresearchdata.</td></tr><tr><td>FAIR principles</td><td>A set of guiding principles to make research data findable, accessible, interoperable eand reusable (Wilkinson et al.， 2016, DOl:10.1038/sdata.2016.18).ResearchersmustfollowtheFAlRprinciples for data to be shared with others within the framework of their research disciplines (as FAlR as possible').
-This will help maximise data reuse across technical, geographical and disciplinary boundaries, facilitate collaborative research and positively influence research impact.</td></tr></table></body></html>
+<html><body><table><tr><td>Affiliate researcher</td><td>research group to perform duties or functions.</td></tr><tr><td>Biobank</td><td>certain criteria, and where the information bound in the biological material can be attributed to individuals.
+According to Danish legal practice, biobanks are regarded as manual registers and as such are included in the EU- and Danish data protection legislation.</td></tr><tr><td>Copyright</td><td>example to make copies of the work or to publish, distribute, reproduce, modify, adapt, transform, publicly display and perform the work.
+In order to obtain copyright protection, the work must be original and in a fixed form. booksand anthologies</td></tr><tr><td>Confidential data</td><td>photographs, maps, PowerPoint presentations, software, movies Audio and sound such as music, recordings of interviews, sound recordings Information that by law or by contract must be protected from unauthorized access, use, disclosure, modification or destruction.
+This includes personal data, confidential business information and classified information.</td></tr><tr><td>Data classification</td><td>Ordering data types according to the consequence it would have for the University and the researcher if these data were lost or compromised.
+Data classification is the first step in making a risk assessment and determining</td></tr><tr><td>Data licence</td><td>appropriate security measures to safeguard data.
+A legal instrument that communicates the terms and conditions for the reuse of data by others.
+Examples are Creative Commons licences, or Open</td></tr><tr><td>Data Management Plan (DMP)</td><td>Source Software licences.
+A plan that is typically drafted at project start and that describes the actions to be taken in order to collect, process, store, secure, share, preserve, and possibly reuse, research data in a research project.
+DMPs are good tools to align expectations between researchers and are increasingly required by</td></tr><tr><td>Data set</td><td>funders and institutions.
+Researchers can draft their own plan or use institution.
+Astructuredcollectionofresearchdata.</td></tr><tr><td>FAIR principles</td><td>A set of guiding principles to make research data findable, accessible, interoperable and reusable (Wilkinson et al.， 2016, DOl:10.1038/sdata.2016.18).
+Researchers must follow the FAlR principles for data to be shared with others within the framework of their research disciplines('as FAlR as possible').
+This will help maximise data reuse</td></tr></table></body></html>

 <html><body><table><tr><td></td><td>F for Findable implies providing searchable evidence that a data set exists, even if the data set is not openly accessible. other methods.
-I for Interoperable implies as far as possible using common standards data from similar projects.  o    s      to communicate terms for its reuse.</td></tr><tr><td>Intellectual Property Rights</td><td>of the intellect.
-Among other things, this includes copyright, patent rights, design rights and trademark rights.</td></tr><tr><td>Metadata</td><td>Information describing the attributes of an item or data set, which enables identification, retrieval and management of that item or data set in the future, for example sample name, units of measure, dates, contact information, etc. Metadata can take many forms, from free text to structured machine- requirements for the format and content of metadata, possibly using a</td></tr><tr><td>Open Access</td><td>formal standard.
-Free, unrestricted online access to research outputs such as journal articles, books and data sets.
-In this policy, Open Access refers to data sets only (Open Data).</td></tr><tr><td>Open Data</td><td>s           a be accessed without restrictions on reuse, possibly subject only to share alike.</td></tr><tr><td>Persistent identifier (PID)</td><td>A long-lasting reference to a document, file, web page, or other object.
-In the context of FAlR data, a persistent identifier is an unbreakable and actionable link associated with a digital object on the internet.
-Examples of persistent identifiers are Digital Object Identifiers (Dols) typically used for journal articles and data sets, and Open Researcher and Contributor IDs (ORClDs) to identify authors of scholarly work.</td></tr><tr><td>Personal data</td><td>Data relating to persons, who can be identified directly or indirectly using those data.
-Examples are images, names or references to CPR numbers or economic, social, cultural, physical, physiological or mental characteristics.</td></tr><tr><td>Principal investigator</td><td>The lead researcher on a research project.</td></tr><tr><td>Project members</td><td>Researchers and students who contribute to the research conducted in a project.</td></tr><tr><td>Researcher</td><td>     n   Copenhagen, among others including scientific staff, PhD students, visiting and affiliate researchers.</td></tr></table></body></html>
+I for Interoperable implies as far as possible using common standards so that others can open the data sets, work with them, and combine data from similar projects.
+R for Reusable means providing the necessary information to allow the context in which a data set was produced to be understood, as well as</td></tr><tr><td>Intellectual Property Rights</td><td>of the intellect.
+Among other things, this includes copyright, patent rights, design rights and trademark rights.</td></tr><tr><td>Metadata</td><td>Information describing the attributes of an item or data set, which enables identification, retrieval and management of that item or data set in the future, for example sample name, units of measure, dates, contact information, etc. requirements for the format and content of metadata, possibly using a</td></tr><tr><td>Open Access</td><td>formal standard.
+Free, unrestricted online access to research outputs such as journal articles, (Open Data).</td></tr><tr><td>Open Data</td><td>be accessed without restrictions on reuse, possibly subject only to share alike.</td></tr><tr><td>Persistent identifier (PID)</td><td>the context of FAlR data,a persistent identifier is an unbreakable and persistent identifiers are Digital Object Identifiers (DOls) typically used for journal articles and data sets, and Open Researcher and Contributor IDs (ORClDs) to identify authors of scholarly work.</td></tr><tr><td>Personal data</td><td>Data relating to persons, who can be identified directly or indirectly using those data.
+Examples are images, names or references to CPR numbers or economic, social, cultural, physical, physiological or mental characteristics.</td></tr><tr><td>Principal investigator</td><td>The lead researcher on a research project.</td></tr><tr><td>Project members</td><td>project.</td></tr><tr><td>Researcher</td><td>Anyone conducting or supporting research activities at the University of Copenhagen, among others including scientific staff, PhD students, visiting andaffiliateresearchers.</td></tr></table></body></html>

-<html><body><table><tr><td>Research data</td><td>or reused as part of research activities conducted at UCPH.
-This includes any material and data that form the basis of the research, such as specimens, laboratory notebooks, interviews, texts and literature, digital raw data, audio/video recordings and computer code, as well as the detailed records of these materials and data that comprise the basis for the analysis underlying the results, such as clinical records, sequence data, spreadsheets,interviewfiles etc.</td></tr><tr><td>Research data management</td><td>A collective term for the planning, collecting, processing, storing, securing, sharing and archiving of primary material and research data.</td></tr><tr><td>Research manager</td><td>For the purpose of this policy, a research manager is defined as a responsibilities by delegation.</td></tr><tr><td>Research project</td><td>A project in which a researcher/student or a team of researchers/ students pursue answers to research questions by collecting information after which they analyse the information and draw conclusions from the processed information.</td></tr><tr><td>Research results</td><td>Conclusions made from research data.</td></tr><tr><td>Risk assessment</td><td>An analysis to assess risks to data confidentiality, integrity and accessibility.
-The risk assessment can be used to map which safety requirements must in confidentiality and loss of data (integrity).
-For personal data, a GDPR-risk assessment in particular assesses the risks to the rights and freedoms of data subjects.
-If the GDPR risk assessment reveals a high risk for the data subjects, a Data Processing lmpact</td></tr><tr><td>Supervisor</td><td>Assessment (DPlA) must also be concluded along with the GDPR-risk assessment.
-An experienced researcher providing guidance to a less experienced researcherorstudent.</td></tr><tr><td>Third party</td><td>part.</td></tr><tr><td>Visiting researchers</td><td>for a limited amount of time.
-When visiting researchers carry out research UCPH policy for researchdatamanagement as well as to any other</td></tr></table></body></html>
+<html><body><table><tr><td>Research data</td><td>any material and data that form the basis of the research, such as specimens, laboratory notebooks, interviews, texts and literature, digital raw data, audio/video recordings and computer code, as well as the detailed records of these materials and data that comprise the basis for the analysis underlying the results, such as clinical records, sequence data, spreadsheets, interview files etc.</td></tr><tr><td>Research data management</td><td>A collective term for the planning, collecting, processing, storing, securing, sharing and archiving of primary material and research data.</td></tr><tr><td>Research manager</td><td>investigator) and/or heads a research unit and/or has been given similar responsibilities by delegation.</td></tr><tr><td>Research project</td><td>A project in which a researcher/student or a team of researchers/ students pursue answers to research questions by collecting information after which they analyse the information and draw conclusions from the processed information.</td></tr><tr><td>Research results</td><td>Conclusions made from research data.</td></tr><tr><td rowspan="2">Risk assessment</td><td>An analysis to assess risks to data confidentiality, integrity and accessibility.
+The risk assessment can be used to map which safety requirements must in confidentiality and loss of data (integrity).</td></tr><tr><td>For personal data, a GDPR-risk assessment in particular assesses the risks to the rights and freedoms of data subjects.
+If the GDPR risk assessment reveals a high risk for the data subjects, a Data Processing lmpact Assessment (DPlA) must also be concluded along with the GDPR-risk assessment.</td></tr><tr><td>Supervisor</td><td>An experienced researcher providing guidance to a less experienced researcherorstudent.</td></tr><tr><td>Third party</td><td>who has not entered into a collaboration agreement in which UCPH takes part.</td></tr><tr><td>Visiting researchers</td><td>for a limited amount of time.
+When visiting researchers carry out research projects and/or manage research data at UCPH, they must adhere to the   s m s      University policies, legislation and agreements applicable to research at</td></tr></table></body></html>